gear-foundation/gear-wiki/docs/developing-contracts/examples/DAO.md

 }
 ```
 where:

-`admin` - the only member that is initially in DAO.
-He has 1 share that allows him to submit new proposal and therefore add new members.

 `approved_token_program_id` - the reference to the token contract (ERC20) that users use as pledge to get the share in the DAO.